GDS Holdings' (GDS) CEO William Huang on Q4 2019 Results - Earnings Call Transcript

 William Huang

 Yes, Arthur, I can answer your question; I will add more color on that.
-I mean number one, our customer now they are -- how they look at the data center right now, it's the same due with us.
-Number one being what they needed a urban town data center, because in the future anywhere [ph] adopted to the edge data center, it would benefit for the edge data center demand.
+I mean number one, our customer now they are -- how they look at the data center right now, it's the same view with us.
+Number one, what they need is a urban town data center, because in the future anywhere adopted to the edge data center, it would benefit for the edge data center demand.
 On other hand edge can't always fulfill their mission critical system, as we mentioned before.
-So I think in the future edge of town data center are more valuable, if our customer would like to low latency that can follow [indiscernible] little bit latency issue and they want to have big scale coasted Tier 1 market.
+So I think in the future edge of town data center are more valuable, if our customer can tolerate a little bit latency issue and they want to have big scale close to the Tier 1 market.
 We can offer the edge of town product to them, if they want to just pursue the cost effective, I think they already, we already set the model to build-to-suit for that -- for our customers in that remote area, right.
 This is three different products which we structured it, well-structured to our customer.

 Operator